DensyDev/Polyglot/README.md

 # Polyglot
-Polyglot is an advanced and multifunctional library for localizing strings for Luminia Development projects.
+Polyglot is an advanced and multifunctional library for localizing strings.

 ## Example of usage
 ```java